What Is The Fair Credit Reporting Act And The Fair Debt Collection Act?

 What is the Fair Credit Reporting Act?

-The Fair Credit Reporting Act is the set of laws that create the rules and designate the responsibilities for the credit reporting agencies.
-It creates the responsibilities for furnishers, meaning the companies that provide the information to the credit reporting agencies.
+The Fair Credit Reporting Act is the set of laws that create the rules and designate the responsibilities for credit reporting agencies.
+It creates the responsibilities for furnishers, which are the companies that provide the information to the credit reporting agencies.
 It provides mechanisms for consumers to correct improper information that are on credit reports.

 Is It Easy To Fix An Error On My Credit Report; What Are Generally The Biggest Obstacles?